-- Members have the right to participate in campaign activities. - Members have the right to make campaign contributions with certain limits set forth in the Rules. - Candidates have a right to have observers observe the delegate and alternate delegate election process. - Candidates and members may distribute or receive literature or otherwise solicit support in any parking lot used in connection with their employment, regardless of any employer rule or policy to the contrary. - No member may campaign during his/her working hours. - Campaigning incidental to work or on paid break or vacation time is permitted. - The right to campaign does not extend to activity involving any member on working time or to campaign activity that would materially interfere with the normal business operations of the employer. - On the job access to members may be had only in parking lots, only for the purpose of campaigning, and only during hours when the parking lot is normally open to IBT members. - An employer may require reasonable identification by a member seeking access. - No employer funds may be used in campaigning. - No union funds may be used in campaigning.
+- However, delegate campaign finance records are subject to OES review and audit. - H. Political Rights.
+Members have the right to participate in campaign activities. - Members have the right to make campaign contributions with certain limits set forth in the Rules. - Candidates have a right to have observers observe the delegate and alternate delegate election process. - Candidates and members may distribute or receive literature or otherwise solicit support in any parking lot used in connection with their employment, regardless of any employer rule or policy to the contrary. - No member may campaign during his/her working hours. - Campaigning incidental to work or on paid break or vacation time is permitted. - The right to campaign does not extend to activity involving any member on working time or to campaign activity that would materially interfere with the normal business operations of the employer. - On the job access to members may be had only in parking lots, only for the purpose of campaigning, and only during hours when the parking lot is normally open to IBT members. - An employer may require reasonable identification by a member seeking access. - No employer funds may be used in campaigning. - No union funds may be used in campaigning.

-I. Literature Table/Bulletin Board
+I. Literature Table/Bulletin Board.
 OES has published an Advisory on the Use of Literature Tables or Bulletin Boards for the Distribution of Campaign Literature inside Union Hall, available at www.ibtvote.org.
 Consult the Advisory for details on the requirements of maintaining a literature table.
 In brief:

-- Each union must establish a literature table and/or a bulletin board in a public area of your offices that is open to members. - Any candidate or slate may distribute or display campaign literature for the 2016 IBT International Union Officer Election at these locations. - If space limitations are required, each candidate and slate must be afforded the same space, in a position of similar visibility to the members.

-• The candidate or slate responsible for the literature distributed or displayed under this subsection is responsible for paying any copying and distribution costs relating to the distribution or display of campaign materials.
+- Each union must establish a literature table and/or a bulletin board in a public area of your offices that is open to members. - Any candidate or slate may distribute or display campaign literature for the 2021 IBT International Union Officer Election at these locations. - If space limitations are necessary to fit candidates' material on the literature table or bulletin board, each candidate and slate must be afforded the same space, in a position of similar visibility to the members. - The candidate or slate responsible for the literature distributed or displayed under this subsection is responsible for paying any copying and distribution costs relating to the distribution or display of campaign materials.